Another win for brokers: No liability for Echo Global in fatal South Carolina crash

 Safety exception at issue

 Echo also argued that it should not come under the “safety exception” of F4A.
-That provision of says F4A the law does not “restrict the safety regulatory authority of a State with respect to motor vehicles, the authority of a State to impose highway route controls or limitations based on the size or weight of the motor vehicle or the hazardous nature of the cargo.”
+That provision of F4A says the law does not “restrict the safety regulatory authority of a State with respect to motor vehicles, the authority of a State to impose highway route controls or limitations based on the size or weight of the motor vehicle or the hazardous nature of the cargo.”
 It allows state action against negligent action that could be the focus of a lawsuit.

-Judge Austin’s review of the safety exception was far longer than her ruling on whether Echo was protected under F4A by a charge of negligence.
+Austin’s review of the safety exception was far longer than her ruling on whether Echo was protected under F4A by a charge of negligence.

-The language and finding in that decision was cited by Judge Austin.
+The language and finding in that decision was cited by Austin.
 “The court held that even though the negligence claim was ‘related to’ broker services and expressly preempted, it was saved from preemption by the safety exception,” she wrote.
 “In so holding, the court concluded that ‘the safety regulatory authority of a State’ encompasses common-law tort claims and that ‘negligence claims against brokers, to the extent that they arise out of motor vehicle accidents, have the requisite connection with motor vehicles’ to be included in the safety exception.’”

 Past cases cited by judge